unibo-dtm-se-energyanalyticsdashboard/report/sections/03-design/index.md

 * **Concurrency:**
     * **Concurrent Writes:** Handled atomically by the `INSERT ON CONFLICT` (Upsert) mechanism in `upsert.py`.
 This ensures that even if two pipelines run simultaneously, data integrity is maintained (Idempotency, **NFR1**).
     * **Concurrent Reads:** Handled by PostgreSQL's standard MVCC (Multiversion Concurrency Control).
 Analysts reading the dashboard will not block the ingestion pipeline.
-- Are there **infrastructural components** that need to be introduced?
-Which and **how many** of each?
-    - e.g. **clients**, **servers**, **load balancers**, **caches**, **databases**, **message brokers**, **queues**, **workers**, **proxies**, **firewalls**, **CDNs**, etc.
-- How do components **distribute** over the network? **Where** are they located?
-    - e.g. do servers / brokers / databases / etc. sit on the same machine? on the same network? on the same datacenter? on the same continent?
-- How do components **find** each other?
-    - How to **name** components?
-    - e.g. **DNS**, **service discovery**, **load balancing**, etc.

-> UML deployment diagrams are welcome here

-## Modelling

-### Domain driven design (DDD) modelling

-- Which are the bounded contexts of your domain?
-- Which are domain concepts (entities, value objects, aggregates, etc.) for each context?
-- Are there repositories, services, or factories for each/any domain concept?
-- What are the relavant domain events in each context?

-> Context map diagrams are welcome here

-### Object-oriented modelling

-- What are the main data types (e.g. classes) of the system?
-- What are the main attributes and methods of each data type?
-- How do data types relate to each other?

-> UML class diagrams are welcome here

-### In case of a distributed system

-- How do the domain concepts map to the architectural or infrastuctural components?
-    + i.e. which architectural/component is responsible for which domain concept?
-    + are there data types which are required onto multiple components? (e.g. messages being exchanged between components)

-- What are the domain concepts or data types which represent the state of the distributed system?
-    + e.g. state of a video game on central server, while inputs/representations on clients
-    + e.g. where to store messages in an instant-messaging app? for how long?

-- Are there domain concepts or data types which represent messages being exchanged between components?
-    + e.g. messages between clients and servers, messages between servers, messages between clients

-## Interaction

-- How do components *communicate*? *When*? *What*?

-- Which **interaction patterns** do they enact?

-> UML sequence diagrams are welcome here

-## Behaviour

-- How does **each** component *behave* individually (e.g., in *response* to *events* or messages)?
-    + Some components may be *stateful*, others *stateless*

-- Which components are in charge of updating the **state** of the system? *When*? *How*?

-> UML state diagrams or activity diagrams are welcome here

-## Data-related aspects (in case persistent storage is needed)

-- Is there any data that needs to be stored?
-    - *What* data? *Where*? *Why*?

-- How should **persistent data** be **stored**?
-Why?
-    - e.g., relations, documents, key-value, graph, etc.

-- Which components perform queries on the database?
-    - *When*? *Which* queries? *Why*?
-    - Concurrent read?
-Concurrent write?
-Why?

-- Is there any data that needs to be shared between components?
-    - *Why*? *What* data?